EnviroReporter.com features the work of investigative journalist/publisher Michael Collins and editor/webmaster Denise Anne Duffield.

 Environmental problems are caused in large part by corporations, governments and people.
 Investigating environmental issues isn’t just about the numbers; it’s about divining the character and intent of a wide range of people and players.
 It’s about getting to the truth and reporting it with the authority that earns the trust of the reader.

-Since the Fukushima Daiichi triple meltdowns began March 11, 2011 until December 4, 2013 – and counting – Collins and Duffield have taken over 3,250 radiation tests of air, water, rain, snow, food, drink and jet cabin air at altitude in 13 states across America.
-Nine radiation stations in the United States and Australia provide data, forecasts and original testing totalling over 1,808 tests and reports as of December 4, 2013.
+Since the Fukushima Daiichi triple meltdowns began March 11, 2011 until March 1, 2014 – and counting – Collins and Duffield have taken over 3,528 radiation tests of air, water, rain, snow, food, drink and jet cabin air at altitude in 13 states across America.
+Nine radiation stations in the United States and Australia provide data, forecasts and original testing totaling over 1,908 tests and reports as of March 1, 2014.
 Thousands of food and drink tests in 12 countries, the European Union and the Pacific Ocean are found in Radiation Food Lab, the most comprehensive data collection in the world.
 The most wide-ranging and voluminous set of radiation-related articles are in Rad News Digest.
 RadNet Air Monitoring organizes into user-friendly organization the U.S. EPA’s 123-city radiation station beta and gamma monitors across America, updated daily.

 Hard-nosed journalism backed up by evidence is also the hallmark of the first five parts of the ongoing “Boeing’s Meltdown Makeover” series which began in December 2012.
 The 33,000-word investigation revealed Boeing’s massive “greenwashing” campaign run by a former LA Times reporter turned PR flack, as well as the company’s successful “astroturfing” of the community.
 The exposé also demonstrated the collusion of state regulatory agencies to undermine the community and portray the Santa Susana Field Laboratory as already clean enough for a park when massive amounts of radiation, chemicals and other toxins remain.